Davokin/ArchInstall/README.md

 ```

 ### System Description
 This is completely automated arch install.
 It includes prompts to select your desired desktop environment, window manager, AUR helper, and whether to do a full or minimal install.
-The KDE desktop environment on arch includes all the packages I use on a daily basis, as well as some customizations.
+The KDE and i3 desktop environments on arch include all the packages I use daily, plus some customizations.

 ## Troubleshooting